OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### R Tools {#workstation-rtools}

 [R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) is necessary to build some packages in development hosted on GitHub.
-If runing Windows, follow the page's instructions, especially the "Putting Rtools on the PATH" section.
+If running Windows, follow the page's instructions, especially the "Putting Rtools on the PATH" section.
 If running Linux, the components of R Tools are likely already installed on your machine. {added Feb 2017}

 ### Installing R Packages {#workstation-r-package-installation}